List of Australian Football League grounds

 The Australian Football League has numerous grounds upon which senior VFL/AFL games have been played.
 This list comprises current grounds in use, former grounds in use (both major and minor), regional pre-season grounds and international grounds.

-In accordance with the Laws of Australian football, a ground must be grassed, have a minimum length of 135 m and a minimum width of 110 m.
+In accordance with the Laws of Australian football, a ground must be grass, have a length of 135 m to 185 m and a width of 110 m and 155 m.
 Most Australian rules football grounds are also used for cricket, which is also played on a grassed, oval-shaped ground, and it is commonplace for a ground to be used for football in winter and cricket in summer.

 Due to the popularity of Australian rules football, particularly in southern Australia, most of Australia's largest stadiums by capacity are used for Australian rules football; and it is therefore common to use those stadiums for other high-drawing events, particularly sporting events.
 Sports such as rugby and soccer can be readily played on an Australian rules football arena, as their rectangular fields are small enough to be set on the larger oval.

 The oldest Australian Football League ground is the Melbourne Cricket Ground.
 The ground was built in 1854 and is still used for hosting AFL matches, including each year's grand final.
 The ground also has the largest capacity, at 100,024.
-The ground that made its most recent AFL debut is Barossa Park in Lyndoch, South Australia, during the 2025 season; and Hands Oval in South Bunbury, Western Australia will also host its first match during the 2025 season.
-By the end of 2025, 52 different venues will have hosted VFL/AFL premiership matches since the league was established in 1897.
+The ground that made its most recent AFL debut is Hands Oval in South Bunbury, Western Australia, which hosted its first match during the 2025 season.

+As of 2025, 52 different venues have hosted VFL/AFL premiership matches since the league was established in 1897.